Property Titles in Indonesia

-Forms of legal land title regulated by the Indonesian government:
+Below is a list of Indonesian Land Titles that reflect the forms of legal land titles as regulated by the Indonesian government:

-This title grants absolute ownership of a land plot and represent the freehold title in Indonesia.
-This title is hereditary and can be held only by individuals Indonesian citizens.
+This title grants absolute ownership of a land plot and represents the freehold title in Indonesia.
+This title is hereditary and can be held only by individuals of Indonesian decent.
 Foreigners are not allowed to access to this title (“SHM”) under their own name.

 This land title is almost a leasehold title as it is can be renewed for infinity after it is expired.

-This title gives you the right to use a state owned land or land owned by others Indonesian citizen for a specific purpose as agreed by both parties.
+This title gives you the right to use a state-owned land or land owned by other Indonesian citizen for a specific purpose as agreed by both parties.
 This title can be held by Indonesian citizens, individual foreigners residing in Indonesia, representative offices of foreign institutions or foreign embassies.

 The title can be granted for a maximum validity period of 30 years and is extendable for another 20 years and again and is extendable for another 30 years.

 Generally, foreign individuals that are not registered under current Indonesian laws enjoy only the Right of Use title (HP or HakPakai).

 IMB : IjinMendirikanBangunan or Building Construction Permit

 BPN : BadanPertanahan Negara or National Land Office

 BKPM : BadanKoordinasiPenanaman Modal or Capital Investment Coordinating Board